Flavius Boroncoi

 Flavius Lucian Boroncoi (born 5 June 1976) is a Romanian football manager and former player.
 As a player, Boroncoi grew up in Gaz Metan Mediaș Academy and made his debut in the Divizia A, during the 2000–01 season.
-Subsequently, he played mostly for second division clubs succh as FC Onești, Jiul Petroșani, Minerul Lupeni or Arieșul Turda, among others.
+Subsequently, he played mostly for second division clubs such as FC Onești, Jiul Petroșani, Minerul Lupeni or Arieșul Turda, among others.

-As a manager, he worked as an assistant coach for several clubs including Voința Sibiu, Pandurii Târgu Jiu, Unirea Alba Iulia or Politehnica Iași, but mostly for Gaz Metan Mediaș.
+As a manager, he worked as an assistant coach for several clubs, including Voința Sibiu, Pandurii Târgu Jiu, Unirea Alba Iulia or Politehnica Iași, but mostly for Gaz Metan Mediaș.